QAByJavedAnsari/pytestify/README.md

 This project uses Jenkins for continuous integration and continuous deployment (CI/CD).
 The pipeline is configured to automatically build and test the code upon each push to the `main` branch.

-# Jenkins Implementation for Pytestify Framework
+# Jenkins Implementation for pytestifypro Framework

 ## Overview

-This README provides an overview of the Jenkins setup for the Pytestify framework.
+This README provides an overview of the Jenkins setup for the pytestifypro framework.
 Jenkins is configured to build Docker images, run tests, and handle the deployment pipeline efficiently.

 ## Jenkins Setup

 ### Prerequisites
 - Jenkins installed and running (preferably using Docker).
 - Docker installed on the Jenkins server.
-- Git repository containing the Pytestify framework.
+- Git repository containing the pytestifypro framework.

 ### Jenkinsfile

 The `Jenkinsfile` is located in the root of the repository and defines the pipeline for building, testing, and deploying the application.
 It includes:

 1. **Pipeline Definition**: Specifies stages for building Docker images, running tests, and handling post-build actions.
-2. **Build Stage**: Builds Docker images for the `pytestify` application and `WireMock` service.
+2. **Build Stage**: Builds Docker images for the `pytestifypro` application and `WireMock` service.
 3. **Test Stage**: Executes tests inside the Docker containers and generates reports.
 4. **Post-Build Actions**: Archives test results and reports for review.